konsent/konsent/README.md

 ✏️ I'm studying **cloud infra architecture** and relevant automation tools.

-   I love learning new things and There are tons of fun stuffs in this field.
+   I love learning new things and there are tons of fun stuffs in this field.
 That's why I'm so into it.